dr-ni/robotino/README.md

 # robotino

-... a german speech robot
+... a german speech robot based on pocketsphinx

 # install deps